 - The business must be certified as a “primary sector” business through the North Dakota Department of Commerce when taking title to the equipment as well as at the time of application.

-- The business must purchase manufacturing machinery and equipment for the purpose of automating manufacturing processes in North Dakota, which is approved by the Department of Commerce.
-“Manufacturing machinery and equipment for the purpose of automating manufacturing processes” means new or used automation and robotic equipment.
+- The business must purchase animal agricultural or manufacturing machinery and equipment for the purpose of automating animal agricultural or manufacturing processes in North Dakota, which is approved by the Department of Commerce.
+“Animal agricultural or manufacturing machinery and equipment for the purpose of automating animal agricultural or manufacturing processes” means new or used automation and robotic equipment.

-- The automation of the manufacturing processes must improve job quality or increase output, which is reported to the Office of State Tax Commissioner.
-See the definitions for Supplement A on page 2 for more information.
+- The automation of the manufacturing or animal agricultural processes must improve job quality or increase output, which is reported to the Office of State Tax Commissioner.
+See the definitions for Supplement A below.

 Qualifying Invoice Line Item – Document each invoice line item that qualifies for the tax credit (see list of non-qualifying costs below).

 Delivery Date – A delivery is considered to be made on the date on which title to the property transfers to the taxpayer.
 If no title transfer is applicable, utilize the delivery date (provide proof of title transfer or equipment delivery).
 The following documents are acceptable means of proving delivery date:

 - Shipping documents that show actual delivery date.